software-engineer-space/software-engineer.space/index.md

 The only available service for the moment is the GitHub hosted website described above.

-If you have other scenarios or special request feel free to open an issue, I'd be happy to help and understand your needs.
+If you have other scenarios or special requests feel free to open an issue, I'd be happy to help and understand your needs.

 ## Why are you doing this?